Interlacing Diffusions: Applications and examples

 driven by an array $\left(\beta_i^{(n)}(t);t\ge 0, 1 \le i \le n \le N\right)$ of $\frac{N(N+1)}{2}$ independent standard Brownian motions.
 The positive finite variation processes $K_i^{(n),-}$ and $K_i^{(n),+}$ are such that $K_i^{(n),-}$ increases only when $\mathbb{X}_i^{(n)}=\mathbb{X}_{i-1}^{(n-1)}$, $K_i^{(n),+}$ increases only when $\mathbb{X}_i^{(n)}=\mathbb{X}_{i}^{(n-1)}$ with $K_1^{(N),-}$ increasing when $\mathbb{X}_1^{(N)}=l$ and $K_N^{(N),+}$ increasing when $\mathbb{X}_N^{(N)}=r$, so that $\mathbb{X}=\left(\mathbb{X}^{(1)},\cdots,\mathbb{X}^{(N)}\right)$ stays in $\mathbb{GT}(N)$ forever.
 The stopping $\tau_{\mathbb{GT}(N)}$ is given by,

 Stopping at $\tau_{\mathbb{GT}(N)}$ takes care of the problematic possibility of two of the time dependent barriers coming together.
 It will turn out that $\tau_{\mathbb{GT}(N)}=\infty$ almost surely under certain initial conditions of interest to us given in Proposition \ref{multilevelproposition} below; this will be the case since then each level $\mathbb{X}^{(n)}$ will evolve according to a Doob's $h$-transform and thus consisting of non-intersecting paths.
-That the system of reflecting $SDEs$ (\ref{GelfandTsetlinSDEs}) above is well-posed, under a Yamada-Watanabe condition on the coefficients $\left(\sqrt{a_n},b_n\right)$ for $1\le n \le N$, follows from the results of Section \ref{SectionWellposedness}.
+That the system of reflecting $SDEs$ (\ref{GelfandTsetlinSDEs}) above is well-posed, under a Yamada-Watanabe condition on the coefficients $\left(\sqrt{a_n},b_n\right)$ for $1\le n \le N$, follows (inductively) from Proposition \ref{wellposedness}.